-Termites are a major issue for traditional timber construction because certain species look to wood as a food source, and can quickly colonise and damage wooden structures.
-Termites can go undetected until signs of damage are visible, and they can quickly hurt a building’s structural integrity.
+Termites are a major issue for traditional timber construction because certain species look to wood as a food source and can quickly colonize and damage wooden structures.
+Termites can go undetected until signs of damage are visible and they can quickly hurt a building’s structural integrity.

 In the United States, termites are responsible for more damage to both residential and commercial buildings than floods, fires, and catastrophic weather events put together.
 Termites cause more than US$5 billion in destruction every year.
 While many species are subterranean, the Formosan termite is very aggressive in Hawaii and the tropical Gulf Coast region of the US, and can attack building structures from the top down.

-The cost burdens of the termite infestations in the US and Australia, mentioned above, are representative of those faced by many countries all over the world.
+The cost burdens of the termite infestations in the US and Australia are representative of those faced by many countries all over the world.

 A solution to damage and costs from termites: Cold formed steel

-Building with cold formed steel (CFS) is a reasonable, practical way to avoid the costs of termite damage.
+Building with cold formed steel (CFS) also known as light gauge steel (LGS) is a reasonable, practical way to avoid the costs of termite damage.

-Using CFS framing helps to ensure a strong, very long-lasting final product that prevents termites from weakening a building’s overall structure.
-And, steel is not prone to any of the drawbacks of timber, including wet or dry rot, warping or burning.
-All of this makes CFS useful for long-lasting residential and non-residential buildings anywhere.
+Using steel framing helps to ensure a strong, very long-lasting final product that prevents termites from weakening a building’s overall structure.
+Steel is not prone to any of the drawbacks of timber, including wet or dry rot, warping or burning.
+All of this makes cold formed steel useful for long-lasting residential and non-residential buildings anywhere.

 The International Residential Code (IRC) suggests that CFS is a recommended termite-resistant alternative to wood for home construction.
 These guidelines are also useful for non-residential projects, as CFS promises a ‘healthier’ building with no chemical termite control needed.